nuxt/docs/en/faq/github-pages.md

 ## Build server deployment

-We can take deployment one step further and rather than having to manually compile and deploy the files from our local install, we can make use of a builder server to monitor our github repository for new commits and then checkout, compile and deploy everything for us automatically.
+You can take deployment one step further and rather than having to manually compile and deploy the files from your local install, you can make use of a build server to monitor your Github repository for new commits and then checkout, compile and deploy everything for you automatically.

 Before you configure the build server, you'll first need to [generate a Github personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/#creating-a-token) in order to grant the build server permission to perform tasks on your behalf.
 Once you have created your token, keep a copy of it safe ready to use a little later on.